poemm/pywebassembly/README.md

 **API**: It may be possible to limit the API to functions defined in the WebAssembly Spec section 7.1 Embedding.
 These functions are implemented in section "7.1" of pywebassembly.py, but please reference the spec for details.
 The only awkward part is that `invoke_func` requires specifying `i32.const`, `i64.const`, `f32.const`, or `f64.const` with each argument -- we are considering deviating from the spec and relaxing this requirement.

-The following sample code uses the Spec Embedding API to "spin-up" a VM instance, instantiate a module, and invoke its exported function.
+The following code "spins-up" a VM instance, instantiate a module, and invoke its exported function.
+See the `examples` directory for more examples.

 ```